Dempsey Bryk: Career

 One of Bryk's early roles was as a recurring role on the long-running Canadian series, Heartland.
 He played Wyatt McMurtry, the nephew of Casey McMurtry and a romantic interest of Georgie Fleming Morris.
-Bryk played Thurston Polk in the 2019 web-series, The Birch, created by Crypt TV for Facebook Watch.
+Bryk played Thurston Polk in the 2019 web-series The Birch, created by Crypt TV for Facebook Watch.

 In 2022, Bryk starred in The Fight Machine as a young boxer who ends up fighting in an illegal bare-knuckle match.
 His father in the movie is played by his real life father, Greg Bryk.
-The same year he also played Prince Airk Tanthalos in the Willow sequel series on Disney+.
+The same year, he also played Prince Airk Tanthalos in the Willow sequel series on Disney+.
 His character is the son of Madmartigan and Sorsha from the original film.

 In 2025, Bryk has a recurring role as Private Anthony 'BA' Chapman in the comedy series, Going Dutch, starring Denis Leary.
 He is also set to appear in the indie thriller, The Snare.

+Crash Land, his full-length directorial debut as a filmmaker, premiered at SXSW in 2026.